cadm-inc/osdm-extensions/markdown/ky_migrator/1.1/KEYSIGHT-MIGRATOR/contents-info.struct.md

 :warning: When created in session some of the slots contain [`sel_item`] or [`entity`] objects as placeholders.
-These are replaced by the target types by [`update-contents-info`]
+These are replaced by [`update-component-records`] with the appropriate target types.

 # Slots